Squirrel Monkey eating food while on rope

 Habitat

-Tropical rain forests.
-Squirrel monkeys will inhabti the upper canopy of the forest.
+Squirrel monkeys will inhabit the upper canopy of the rainforest.

 • apple icon